 Restrictive Diets Work… But Only Temporarily

 The truth is, diets sell – people always seem to be looking for the next big dieting trend that will bring them the results they’re looking for.
 First, carbs are the enemy, then, they’re eating nothing but grapefruits, and then it’s a liquid diet.
 Diets are big sellers because generally, people want the work done for them.
-They want to be told what to eat, when, and how much; they want rules, restrictions and limitations.
-They think of dieting in terms of having a finish line and go from one extreme to the other: either they’re on a diet that’s restrictive or eating everything in their path.
+They want to be told what to eat, when, and how much.
+Rules, restrictions and limitations make them feel secure.
+They think of dieting in terms of having a finish line and go from one extreme to the other.
+Either they’re on a diet that’s restrictive or eating everything in their path.

 Yes, these restrictive diets work… but only temporarily.
 You can’t live on grapefruits, and life will always present you with situations where you need to make healthy choices on your own.
 Not to mention, going to these extremes is horrible for your metabolism.